 Configuration of connection between the Access Router and the Access Network

 An IEEE 802 access network is connected to an Access Router through a network known as backhaul.
-Typically, the backhaul network is composed of IEEE 802 switches or MPLS/IP routers.
+Typically, the backhaul network is composed of IEEE 802.1Q Bridges or MPLS/IP routers.
 For the scope of this specification we will focus on the former.
 In addition, there is a currently a trend pushing for a separation between the radio part of the access network (implementing only some parts of the physical/MAC layers) and the processing of the signal or remaining stacks of the protocol layer in a separated way.
 The network connecting both elements is known as the fronthaul and has some specific and highly constrained requirements, such as high bandwidth and extremely low latency.
 Examples of this network in the IEEE ecosystem is the work performed in IEEE 802.1CM.
-All approaches rely on IEEE 802.1 switches to perform the actual forwarding of the data.
+All approaches rely on IEEE 802.1Q Bridges to perform the actual forwarding of the data.

 Considering both transport networks (the backhaul and fronthaul), these networks must carry the user packets to the point of connection to the Access Router.
 Multiple Access Routers may connect to the Access Network in several points, and the Access Network (or even the transport) can be shared among multiple tenants.
 For this specific case, the traffic must consider to build the paths towards the destination, not only what is the most appropriate point of connection to the IP service, but also what isolation mechanism to be used to transfer each tenant traffic.
 Hence mechanisms for establishing Bridging (IEEE 802.1Q), Provider Bridging (IEEE 802.1ad) or Provider Backbone Bridging (802.1ah) paths through the network and automatic configuration of the end points is needed.